If you have been injured working in the oilfield, we can help.

 Oilfield workers usually work for huge national or international employers, and these companies know exactly how to protect themselves after someone gets hurt.
 Before you trust that your employer will “take care of you,” you need to get informed.

 If you haven’t yet talked with an attorney, you could be giving up important protections and making it more difficult to get the compensation you need.
+As soon as you got hurt, you became a liability to your employer.
+Their goal is to minimize or eliminate your injury claim, not compensate you fairly for your injuries.

 Determining legal responsibility for a Texas work accident in the oilfield